 Frequently Asked Questions (FAQs)

-11. What documents am I required to submit with my application?
+10. What materials am I required to submit with my application?

 Q. I've transferred to a university that does not have an active ΣΤΔ chapter.
 Am I eligible to apply for a scholarship, internship, or award?

 A. For most of the scholarships and awards, you must be a student member of an active chapter to apply.
 These applications ask for your Chapter Sponsor's information, so you could NOT apply for these scholarships/awards until you have established a chapter at that institution and become a student member again.
 However, you may be eligible for the Alumni Epsilon Scholarship if you have joined our chapter specifically designated for alumni.
 You may apply for the Scholarly Paper Award if you were a student member at the time you read the paper.